Hamdi-keynan/Cart-Shopping/README.md

 npm run dev

-5. Open your web browser and visit http://localhost:3000 to access the shopping cart application.
+5. Open your web browser and visit http://localhost:5173to access the shopping cart application.

 This shopping cart application is built using Vite, a fast and efficient development tool for modern web applications.